 Panning the view

 Some of the images you annotate might be larger than the size of the Snipping Tool window.
 You can use the scroll bars to pan the view, but you can also pan the view with touch input (if the Touch Writing button is not selected) or by dragging with your mouse button while holding the Ctrl key down.

 Zoom in and out of screenshots to make them easier to mark up using the magnifying glass icon.
-You can also zoom in and out of screenshots by pressing the key down and tapping the or buttons.
+You can also zoom in and out of screenshots by pressing the Ctrl key down and tapping the + or - buttons.